erwincoumans/StkDekrispatorSynthesizer/README.md

 	sudo apt-get install libasound2-dev
 	sudo apt-get install libpthread-stubs0-dev

-On Linux, you may try to run the build_and_run.sh script from a terminal.
-Otherwise follow those steps:
+On Linux, you may try to run the following script terminal:

+	./build_and_run.sh

+Otherwise follow the steps:

 	cd build3